Quasinormal behavior of massless scalar field perturbation in Reissner-Nordstrom anti-de Sitter spacetimes: Numerical results

 \subsubsection{Extreme and near extreme limits}

-From Fig.\ref{fig3} and Fig.\ref{fig4} we got the picture that for $Q>Q_c$ the asymptotic scalar perturbation is dominated by the non-oscillatory modes, while $|\omega_{I}|$ keeps decreasing monotonically and smoothly up to $Q=Q_{max}$.
-We learnt from Fig.\ref{fig4} that as the black hole becomes extreme, $\omega_{I}$ tends to zero, which seems to confirm the conjecture raised in section 3.3.2 of \cite{Berti-03}.
+From Fig.\ref{fig3} and Fig.\ref{fig4} we got the picture that for $Q>Q_c$ the asymptotic scalar perturbation is dominated by the nonoscillatory modes, while $|\omega_{I}|$ keeps decreasing monotonically and smoothly up to $Q=Q_{max}$.
+We learned from Fig.\ref{fig4} that as the black hole becomes extreme, $\omega_{I}$ tends to zero, which seems to confirm the conjecture raised in Section 3.3.2 of \cite{Berti-03}.

 However, from the tail behavior (Fig.\ref{fig5}) we observed that in the extreme limit, the decay of scalar perturbation still exists, though changing from the exponential to power-law decay.
 This result strongly suggests that due to scalar perturbations the extreme RNAdS black hole is stable, not marginally unstable as worried in \cite{Berti-03} by considering electromagnetic and axial gravitational perturbations.